Arched harp: Egypt gallery

+Egyptian hieroglyphs

 Greece and Rome

 The cithara was the main stringed instrument of ancient Greece, and other stringed instruments were known there, including the pandura lute.
 Although preferring the cithara, Greeks possessed both arched and angular harps whose names are known, but which academics cannot match with a specific harp.
 These include psalterion, pektis, trigonos, magadis, sambuca, and epigonion.
 Much of the surviving artwork shows angular harps.
 However the Greeks did use the arched harp too, which passed to Greece and Rome from Egypt.
 Recovered artwork has revealed at least two pictured arched harps.
 A relief sculpture in the National Archaeological Museum in Athens, dating back to the 5th century B.C., shows a scene of musicians dressed in Greek fashion playing musical instruments, including a large vertical bowed harp similar to harps played in Egypt.
 Also, a vase painting shows a woman holding a small bowed harp, similar to the enanga harp used in Africa today.
 This last may be a sambuca, because (being small) it would have the high, effeminate tone that the sambuca was said to have.

 Harps were played by women in Greece, often hetaira.
 In the literature of the 4th century BC and later, the term sambukistria, meaning a woman who plays the sambuke, was used for courtesans (as in general, the word psaltria, meaning a female harpist).

-The arched harp may survived in the Roman Empire at least until the 1st century A.D.
+The arched harp may have survived in the Roman Empire until at least the 1st century A.D.
 Excavations at a villa near Pompeii uncovered a frescoe of a young woman playing an arched harp. (see artwork) This artwork may not be reliable as to depicting current events of its day, as Romans copied art from earlier periods.